Matrix nearness problems and eigenvalue optimization: Matrix stabilization

-The following result extends Theorem~\ref{chap:two-level}.\ref{thm:phi-derivative} from one to several eigenvalues and is proved by the same arguments. \begin{lemma}[Derivative for the Newton iteration] Under Assumption~{\rm \ref{assumpt-stab}}, the function $\ophi(\eps)=F_\eps(E(\eps))$ is differentiable and its derivative equals
+The following result extends Theorem~\ref{chap:two-level}.\ref{thm:phi-derivative} from one to several eigenvalues and is proved by the same arguments. \begin{lemma}[Derivative for the Newton iteration] Under Assumption~{\rm \ref{assumpt-stab}}, the function $\phi(\eps)=\F_\eps(E(\eps))$ is differentiable and its derivative equals

-\end{lemma} With the derivative of $\ophi$ at hand, we compute $\oeps$ by a hybrid Newton--bisection algorithm as described in Section~\ref{subsec:Newton--bisection}.
-In addition, since $F_\eps(E(\eps))=0$ for $\eps\ge \oeps$, we take a bisection step when all eigenvalues of $A+\eps E(\eps)$ have real part smaller than $-\delta$.
+\end{lemma} With the derivative of $\phi$ at hand, we compute $\oeps$ by a hybrid Newton--bisection algorithm as described in Section~\ref{subsec:Newton--bisection}.
+In addition, since $\F_\eps(E(\eps))=0$ for $\eps\ge \oeps$, we take a bisection step when all eigenvalues of $A+\eps E(\eps)$ have real part smaller than $-\delta$.

-As an example consider the Grcar matrix of dimension $n=6$,
+As an example, consider the Grcar matrix of dimension $n=6$,

-The matrix has all six eigenvalues in the right complex half-plane (red points in Figure \ref{fig:Stab1}.
-We set $\delta=0.1$, meaning we intend to push the whole spectrum on the left of the axis $\Re(z) = -\delta$.
+The matrix has all six eigenvalues in the complex right half-plane (red points in Figure \ref{fig:Stab1}).
+We set $\delta=0.1$, meaning we intend to push the whole spectrum to the left of the axis $\Re(z) = -\delta$.

 In Figure \ref{fig:Stab1} we show the paths of eigenvalues corresponding to the matrix $A+\eps E(\eps)$ for $\eps \in [0,\oeps]$, where $E(\eps)$ indicates the extremizer of the functional computed at $\eps$.